zyzo/zyzo.github.io/_posts/2015-05-01-explore-php-pthreads-bugs.md

 echo 'Be what\'s next' .
 PHP_EOL;
 {% endhighlight %}

-Logically, what I expected is (notice I put a considerable delay in `B::run()` - I didn't use `sleep` because it is not thread-safe) :
+Logically, the log I expected is (notice I put a considerable delay in `B::run()` - I didn't use `sleep` because it is not thread-safe) :

 	Be what's next
 	I'm feeling lucky